Himself12794/CSC_470_Project/README.md

   a. <s>Produce a one-page description of the business operation.
 State practical and reasonable assumptions</s>
   b. <s>Perform the brainstorming steps using the description produced in last step</s>
   c. <s>Perform the classification step from the last step results</s>
-  d. <s>Draw a UML class diagram as a domain model based on the last step results
+  d.
+Draw a UML class diagram as a domain model based on the last step results
-  e. <s>Review the domain model class diagram produced above using the review checklist in Section 5.4.5.
+  e.
+Review the domain model class diagram produced above using the review checklist in Section 5.4.5.
 Produce a review report that answer the list of review questions

 3. Perform architecture design for the OOAD system - Nathaniel
   a.
 Identifying the type of system and briefly justify the answer